From $297k Spend to $3.9M in Generated Pipeline

 This audit transformed how the company evaluates their paid media investment.
 By moving beyond surface level metrics to understand the full customer journey, we found the real opportunity wasn’t in generating more traffic or endlessly introducing new tactics.
 Key success for every PPC strategy is to understand funnel performance, focus on the right data, uncover high-leverage insights, and build paid media strategy around profitable unit economics.

-The shift from volume focused to quality focused targeting, combined with tighter sales → marketing alignment and improved attribution modeling, positioned the company to achieve 130% revenue growth with only a modest increase in marketing spend.
+The shift from volume focused to quality focused targeting, combined with tighter sales and marketing alignment, improved attribution modeling, and benchmarks we set to keep paid media profitable.
+All of that positioned the company to achieve 130% in revenue growth with only a modest increase in marketing spend.

 Most importantly, this analysis established a framework for continuous improvement, with monthly tracking against targets and quarterly strategy adjustments based on performance data.